 Not knowing the cause of the depression presents the greatest difficulty for the individual.
 Paradoxically, however, it offers a glimmer of hope as to the direction depression counselling might take.
 After establishing the therapeutic relationship, the goal is to shed some light on the cause of someone’s illness.
 We often find the cause, for whatever reason, has retreated to some dark recess of their consciousness.
 Ultimately, the goal becomes moving the individual from a place of inexhaustible despair to the loss of something particular.
 This is typically some unresolved childhood trauma; perhaps the love from one or other of our parents that we never got, perhaps some childhood humiliation.
 When we finally reach the source of our pain, we finally have the opportunity to mourn the loss.

 This will generally prove to be an agonising and painful journey to undertake.
 For those who take it, the catharsis that mourning allows makes the journey worthwhile.
-Having left the dark continent of depression behind, we arrive in the land of common, ordinary unhappiness.
+If we are able to leave the dark continent of depression behind we may some day arrive in the land of ordinary unhappiness.
 And once there, we may discover that hope and beauty once again find a place in our lives.